maxedahlgren/typora-notion-theme/README.md

+## Changelog of this fork

+- Checkbox better vertically aligned.
+- Header font weight reduced from 700 to 600.
+- Monospace font family includes `ui-monospace` to use SF Mono on MacOS even when not installed.

 ![header](assets/images/header-horizontal.jpg)

 # Notion for Typora

 A faithful reproduction of the original Notion theme, available in both dark mode and light mode.

 ## Styles